LANMNG/RoadDA/README.md

-* Our  work is implemented based on [IntraDA] (https://github.com/feipan664/IntraDA#readme), We sincerely thank the authors for providing such a great framework.
+* Our  work is implemented based on [IntraDA](https://github.com/feipan664/IntraDA).
+We sincerely thank the authors for providing such a great framework.
 The environment setting and training details are almost the same as IntraDA.

 ### Detail
 * For the self-training stage, the step 2 and step 3 are repeated for several times.